Creating a model using the Face Wizard

 before it is closed.

-To use the Face Wizard to
+To use the Face Wizard

 create a model: